BulgakovDmitry/3D_triangles/README.md

     <td align="center">
       <img src="img/parrallel.png" width="400">
       <br>
       <em>Fig. 3.
-Parallel case, there is no intersection here.
-The areas in which the corresponding triangles lie are marked in blue and red</em>
+Parallel case — no intersection.
+The regions containing the corresponding triangles are shown in blue and red.</em>
     </td>
     <td align="center">
       <img src="img/no_intersect.png" width="400">
       <br>
       <em>Fig. 4.
-There is no intersection here.
-The red triangle intersects the plane of the blue at one vertex.</em>
+No intersection.
+The red triangle intersects the plane of the blue triangle at a single vertex.</em>
     </td>
   </tr>
 </table>

-### Step 2: Testing Triangle `T2` against Plane `π₁`
+### Step 2: Check triangle `T2` with respect to plane `π₁`
-Similarly, three `orient_3d` predicates are computed to determine the position of `T2's` vertices relative to the plane `π₁` of `T1`.
+Similarly, compute three `orient_3d` predicates to determine the positions of the vertices of `T2` relative to the plane `π₁` of triangle `T1`.
 If all vertices are on one side, there is no intersection.
-If all predicates are zero, the triangles are coplanar (`2D case`).
-If this step is passed, both triangles are guaranteed to intersect the line of intersection (`L`) of their respective planes.
+If all predicates are zero, the triangles are coplanar (the `2D` case).
+If this step passes, both triangles are guaranteed to intersect the line `L` where their planes meet.

-### Step 3: Canonical Vertex Ordering
+### Step 3: Canonical vertex ordering
-The vertices of each triangle are permuted to achieve a canonical configuration.
-For each triangle, the goal is to have one vertex (P) on one side of the other triangle's plane, and the other two vertices (`Q` and `R`) on the opposite side.
-This ensures that edges `P-Q` and `P-R` intersect the plane, defining a segment on the line `L`.
+Reorder the vertices of each triangle to obtain a canonical configuration.
+For each triangle, one vertex (`P`) must lie on one side of the other triangle’s plane, and the other two vertices (`Q` and `R`) on the opposite side.
+This guarantees that the edges `P-Q` and `P-R` intersect the plane, defining a segment on the line `L`.

-### Step 4: Interval Overlap Test via Predicates
+### Step 4: Interval overlap via predicates
-The overlap of the two segments on line `L` is determined by evaluating two orientation predicates: `orient_3d(P₁, Q₁, P₂, Q₂) > 0` and `orient_3d(P₁, R₁, R₂, P₂) > 0`.
-If both conditions are true, the segments overlap, indicating that the triangles intersect.
+The overlap of the two segments on line `L` is determined using two orientation predicates: `orient_3d(P₁, Q₁, P₂, Q₂) > 0` and `orient_3d(P₁, R₁, R₂, P₂) > 0`.
+If both conditions are true, the segments overlap, which means the triangles intersect.

-### Function to check intersect of triangles
+### Triangle intersection check function
-The algorithm for checking the intersection of triangles in three-dimensional space is implemented as follows:
+The algorithm for checking triangle–triangle intersection in three-dimensional space is implemented as follows:
 <details>
-<summary>Click to show/hide code</summary>
+<summary>Show/Hide code</summary>

 ```cpp
 inline bool intersect(const Triangle &first, const Triangle &second) {